 Puppies should be eating and drinking.
 If your puppy stops drinking, it is serious.
 I would call the vet if the appetite doesnt pick up in a couple of days.

 If you puppy has not completed his vaccinations, you should be looking out for Parvo virus.
 It often starts with loss of appetite and proceeds to lethargy and diarrhea and vomiting.
 To have a chance of beating the virus your puppy will need veterinary care immediately if you see these symptoms.
-Sadly parvo can be fatal.
-Good veterinary care, combined with good home care give you your best chance.
-As I said, if your puppy had his vaccinations this should not be a worry for you.

 I'm getting a little scared here.
 I have a 7 month Shih Tzu, and he's not eating or drinking.
 Yes, I've taken him to the vet to get something for him.
+But it's still not working.
+He's still getting weaker and weaker.
+Any suggestions?
+Please help.

 I have a 7 week old Shih Tzu puppy.
 I have had him for 1 week already and he won't eat dry food, but he will try to eat my cat's dry food.
 What can I do to get him to eat his food?
 I tried mixing it with wet food, but he will lick the wet food and not eat the dry one.